ufz/ogs/Tests/Data/Parabolic/T/BHE_1P/pipe_flow_ebhe.md

 ```

-The Nusselt number can be determined by the following equation (Diersch 2013):
+The Nusselt number can be determined by the following equation (Diersch, 2013):

 $$
     Nu = 4.364,\  Re < 2300